Heirloom Seal of the Realm: Loss

 When the Ming armies captured the Yuan capital in 1369, it captured just one out of the eleven personal seals of the Yuan emperors.
 The Heirloom Seal was not found.
 In 1370, Ming armies invaded the Northern Yuan dynasty and captured some treasures brought there by the retreating Yuan emperor.
 However, once more the Heirloom Seal was not found.
-By the beginning of the Ming Dynasty, the Seal was known to be lost.
+By the beginning of the Ming dynasty, the Seal was known to be lost.
 Neither the Ming nor the Qing dynasties possessed it.
-This partly explains the Qing Emperors' obsession with creating numerous imperial seals – for the emperors' official use alone the Forbidden City in Beijing has a collection of 25 seals – in order to reduce the significance of the Heirloom Seal.
+Reducing the significance of the lost Heirloom Seal partly explains the Qing Emperors' obsession with creating numerous imperial seals — the Forbidden City in Beijing has a collection of 25 seals solely for the emperors' official use.